-This guide for wealth management professionals can help identify circumstances that may put their clients at risk.
+This guide for wealth management professionals can help identify circumstances that may put their customers at risk.

-When was the last time your client’s personal insurance advisor completed a lifestyle and insurance portfolio review?
+When was the last time your customer’s personal insurance advisor completed a lifestyle and insurance portfolio review?

 If an in-depth review has not been conducted within the last three years, there is need for concern.
 Assets are acquired over time and risk appetites change.
 By not conducting annual reviews, gaps in coverage may not be revealed until a claim is denied.

-Are your clients protected with enough personal excess liability insurance?
+Are your customers protected with enough personal excess liability insurance?

 Does their net worth exceed their liability coverage limits?
 If a lawsuit puts assets at risk, the last thing anyone wants to worry about is running out of insurance.
 AIG Private Client Group, a division of American International Group, Inc., can offer $100 million on a single policy to address claims of property damage and personal injury—including lawsuits filed by private staff, auto accidents with uninsured drivers and more.